Pravin190/shop/README.md

+=> "In this E-commerce project, I developed a responsive website using React.js, Tailwind, and a REST API.

+=> Users can seamlessly browse, add, and remove products from their cart."

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.